 When Vendors Outsource EHR Hosting

 Some EHR vendors choose to outsource their hosting responsibilities, requiring you as the customer to navigate multiple vendors to identify and resolve performance and speed issues.

-With MDS, customers can easily and quickly switch from a hosted version to a client/server version since we do not outsource hosting of Greenway Prime Suite data.
-Our deep understanding of Prime Suite and how upgrades affect its speed and performance enables us to optimize and modify our hosting and delivery model constantly as Prime Suite evolves.
+With MDS, customers can easily and quickly switch from a hosted version to a server-based version since we do not outsource hosting.
+Our deep understanding of the EHR systems we host, and how upgrades affect speed and performance, enables us to optimize and modify our hosting and delivery model constantly as the software evolves.

-A key difference in the up front cost for an EMR is the substantial hardware requirements that are typically associated with client/server installations.
+A key difference in the up front cost for an EMR is the substantial hardware requirements that are typically associated with server-based installations.

 Considering both options?
-Have your IT firm, or MDS Medical evaluate your existing hardware to help determine if a client/server or ASP installation makes more financial sense.
+Have your IT company, or MDS Medical evaluate your existing hardware to help determine if a server-based or SaaS model makes more financial sense.
 Review Greenway Prime Suite hardware specifications.